M24 Sniper Weapon System: Specifications

-This IMI ammunition has an average muzzle velocity of 770 m/s (2,526 ft/s) from a 56 cm (22 in) long barrel and shoots groups of ≤ 25.4 cm (10 in) extreme spread at a distance of 550 m (600 yd), an accuracy that equals ≤ 1.6 MOA.

 M24 variants

 XM24A1

 An experimental variant re-chambered for the .300 Winchester Magnum (7.62×67mm) round.
 It was not adopted by the US Army due to concerns that operators would not be able to acquire the special ammo.
 Also, the available .300 Winchester Magnum ammo that was procured sometimes misfired due to incompletely-burned propellant in the longer cartridge.
 Redick Arms Development further researched this concept, which eventually grew into the RAD M91A1 (7.62x51mm NATO) and M91A2 (.300 Winchester Magnum).
 These rifles were adopted by the US Navy SEALs.

 M24A2

 Remington has developed an improved version of the M24 rifle, known as the M24A2.
 The A2 model features a detachable 5-round magazine, top-mounted and adjustable side-mounted Picatinny rails (advertised by Remington as "MARS", or Modular Accessory Rail System), barrel modifications designed to accommodate a sound suppressor, and an improved H-S Precision PST-026 stock with adjustable cheek height and length of pull.
 Existing M24s can also be converted into M24A2s, which replaces the stock and adds the new detachable magazine feed.
 The conversion requires a re-barreling of the weapon so it can take the OPS silencer.